Sophietje/Verification-Tool-Overview/Tools/Solvers/S3sharp.md

 Earlier versions of the same tool: [[S3]], [[S3P]] Later version of the same tool: [[S3N]]
 Other string model counters, compared to in the CAV '17 paper: [[SMC]], [ABC](Frameworks/ABC.md)

+#### Meta
+:: PV1 :: calculates the upper bound for the model count for a given formula